EPL Apps

 Miscellaneous sample apps

-The EPL editor in the Streaming Analytics application provides several sample apps which demonstrate how to use Apama EPL, for example, to query for Cumulocity IoT objects or to create alarms.
+The EPL editor in the Streaming Analytics application provides several sample apps which demonstrate how to use Apama EPL, for example, to query for Cumulocity objects or to create alarms.
 You can use these samples to build your own apps.

 Study - Circular geofence alarms